jorgetovar/personal-notes/technology/books/code-complete.md

 we should try to organize our programs in such a way that we can safely focus on one part of it at a time.

  Clever designs are usually hard to understand.
 Instead make "simple" and "easy-to-understand" designs

+ - Ease of maintance
+ - Loose coupling
+ - Extensability
+ - Reusability
+ - Portability
+ - Stratification

+ Abstraction is the ability to engage with a concept while safely ignoring some of its details

+ From a complexity point of view, the principal benefit of abstraction is that it allows you to ignore irrelevant details